beanssmart/smartbeans-doc/docs/basic-concepts/create-bean.md

 sidebar_position: 10
 ---

-# Create a bean class
+# Create a Bean Class

 Creating a SmartBean is straightforward: simply create a Java class that implements the `SmartBean` interface.
 SmartBeans automatically detects and deploys all classes implementing this interface during runtime by scanning both the